GLBRC/delila/README.md

         You should see something like:

         Hello from Docker!
-        This message shows that your installation appears to be working correctly....
+        This message shows that your installation appears to be working correctly ...

     2) Pull Docker image:

         `sudo docker pull glbrc/delila`

         You should see something like:

         Using default tag: latest
         latest: Pulling from glbrc/delila